sb43/debrowser/docs/quickstart.rst

 In addition to the all-to-all plot, you can also view a heatmap representation of your data as well as a Principal Component Analysis (PCA) plot by selecting the specific plot option on the left panel under 'QC Plots'.
 You can also select the type of clustering and distance method for the heatmap produced to further customize your quality control measures.
+Additionally, you can also view a density plot for your sample data for your raw data and the data after normalization (Figure 6).
+IQR and Density plots are another great visualization too to help you spot outliers within your sample data incase you want to remove or look into any possible discrepancies.

 .. image:: debrowser_pics/intro_sidebar.png
 	:align: center